 - Last day to present ET1: 31 October (i.e. the period beginning with the day after Day A and ending with Day B = 42 days)

 Once early conciliation has ended, if there is less than 1 month to go of the limitation period, you will have 1 month after Day B to make an employment tribunal claim.

 If early conciliation is started after the limitation period has expired any subsequent employment tribunal claim will be out of time.
 On this basis, a Respondent may well refuse to engage with the early conciliation process.

 Our expertise with employment tribunal claims

 Our employment law team have been advising individuals of all levels in relation to Acas early conciliation for years.
-We are also highly experienced in alternative approaches to employment dispute resolution, including Acas early conciliation.
+We are also highly experienced in dispute resolution.